• Skip to main content

 Wikilinks in FromThePage

-March 14, 2014 By Ben Brumfield
+March 14, 2014 by Ben Brumfield

 From March 10-12, I got to participate in the iDigBio Original Sources Digitization Workshop, a gathering of natural history collections managers, archivists, and technologists.
 Although the focus of digitization within natural history has been on specimens or specimen labels, this workshop sought to address the challenges and opportunities involved in digitizing ledgers, field … [Read more...] about Wikilinks in FromThePage